vkhazin/multicloud-courseware/content/serverless/lab-serverless.md

     };
    ```
 8. Install npm packages: `npm install`
+1. Navigate to `Cloud Functions`
+1. Select existing or create a new project using Google Cloud Console to enable the Cloud Function API
-9. Get list of GCP projects: `gcloud projects list` and copy `PROJECT_ID` for the projects where cloud function API has been enabled by navigating to the `Cloud Function` on cloud console
+9. Get the list of GCP projects: `gcloud projects list` and copy `PROJECT_ID` for the projects where cloud function API has been enabled
-10. Replace the project id in the following command and execute using cloud shell:
+10. Replace the project id in the following command and execute using the terminal panel:
 11. ```
     gcloud functions deploy courseware-nodejs \
         --project {project_id} \